SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 ### Stop recognition of bot edits

-Setting ``$wgSESPExcludeBots`` to "true" causes bot edits by users in user group "bot" to be ignored when storing data for the special properties activated.
+Setting ``$wgSESPExcludeBots`` to "true" causes bot edits via user accounts in usergroup "bot" to be ignored when storing data for the special properties activated.
 However this does not affect the page creator property (`_CUSER`).

 ## Privacy